Albertlarsen/WorkDayCalculator/readme.md

 To run project

+- Clone repo
+- Open solution file WorkDayCalculator.sln in IDE
-1. Make sure .Net 8 is installed
+- Make sure .Net 8 is installed
-2. Open solution file
+- Open solution file
-3. Adjust the cases you want to test in Program.cs
+- Adjust the cases you want to test in Program.cs
-4. Run WorkdayCalculator to see output with results
+- Run WorkdayCalculator to see output with results